A class for children and young people with additional needs.

 We offer everyone the opportunity to try our classes for free,

-so if you've checked out our Timetable Page and are ready to jump in and have a go:
+so if you've checked out our Timetable Page: